backdrop-contrib/contact_forms/README.txt

 unique path, for each of the contact form categories.

-The path 'contact/{category}' generates a contact form for that category with a title = 'contact {category}'.
+The path 'contact/{category}' generates a contact form for that category with a title = 'Contact {category}'. e.g. path 'contact/Jill_Jones' generates a contact form for the category 'Jil Jones' with a title = 'Contact jill Jones'.

 If a path is entered that does not have a category you can specify a page to redirect to.
 The default fall back path is contact.

+To define the subject of the generated form the path is as follows 'contact/{category}/Subject_goes-here' e.g. path 'contact/Jill_Jones/Enquiry_about_Sales' generates a contact form for the category 'Jil Jones' with a title = 'Contact jill Jones' and the subject 'Enquiry about Sales'.

+NOTE: replace any spaces in the path with underscores.

 Requirements
 ------------